baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
+2-22-2025: I FINALLY GOT A DOMAIN!!!
+I'm very happy about it!
+All the old links will still work, but still!!

-2-19-2025: I made a fanlisting for <a href="https://pastelprince.netlify.app/akito/" target="_blank">Akito Shinonome</a>, because of course I did, and we hit 100 fanlistings total!
+2-19-2025: I made a fanlisting for <a href="https://pastelprince.lockheart.love/fan/akito/" target="_blank">Akito Shinonome</a>, because of course I did, and we hit 100 fanlistings total!

 2-16-2025: I made a <a href="https://dont-click-this.itch.io/itchio-fanlisting" target="_blank">itch.io Fanlisting</a>!

-2-14-2025: <a href="https://pastelprince.netlify.app/straykids" target="_blank">Stray Kids Fanlisting</a>, new graphics and pets and fanlistings, lots of stuff!
+2-14-2025: <a href="https://pastelprince.lockheart.love/fan/straykids" target="_blank">Stray Kids Fanlisting</a>, new graphics and pets and fanlistings, lots of stuff!

 2-12-2025: I fixed up my Fanlistings!
 It's now officially a subpage, which I have lovingly dubbed "Pastel Prince FLs".
 Why?
 Because I can.